 Experienced Licensed Marriage and Family Therapist.

 Previous clinical experience should include assessment and diagnosis, group work, and crisis intervention and demonstrated history of working independently.

 Knowledge of state regulations and standards related to client treatment, patient rights, and client/patient confidentiality required.

 Familiarity with psychopharmacology is helpful.
 Demonstrated ability to work effectively on a team, preferably in a primary care environment.

-History of effective clinical work with diverse and Latino patient populations.
+History of effective clinical work with diverse and Latino patient populations desired but not required.